SMTG-Bham/ThermoParser/paper.md

 * The automatic parsing of outputs from multiple codes for both electronic and phononic calculations;
 * A data system which is transparent in the origin, arrangement and units of the data, customisable, and accessible regardless of Python aptitude;
-* Plotting tools for the creation of publication-ready figures through an intuitive Python API, accessible to Python novices while fully customisable for making complex, information-rich graphics, with the most common plots also availble via a CLI.
+* Plotting tools for the creation of publication-ready figures through an intuitive Python API, accessible to Python novices while fully customisable for making complex, information-rich graphics, with the most common plots also available via a CLI.

 To complement these capabilities, there is also a range of ancillary functions which streamline all parts of the process.